Director of BWRC

 Dr. Hall is a multidisciplinary researcher spanning the fields of biology, engineering and public health.
 He holds degrees in both Biology and Civil Engineering from Queen's University in Kingston, Ontario.
 Dr. Hall develops and supports water-related education, research and outreach opportunities.

-Dr. Hall's research interests include a surface and groundwater quality, including microbial biomes and their role in natural and engineered systems.
-In addition, his interests include holistic approaches to the assessment of environmental factors affecting human health.
-These include the modeling and movement of infectious, water-borne and zoonotic diseases, along with heat-related illness effects at the community level.
+Dr. Hall's research interests include surface and groundwater quality, including microbial biomes and their role in natural and engineered systems.
+In addition, his interests include holistic approaches to the assessment of environmental factors affecting human health, at the individual and community levels.
+These include the modeling and movement of infectious, water-borne and zoonotic diseases, along with climate-related illnesses.

 Research Coordinator BWRC, Program Coordinator LEADERS CREATE

 Sophie Felleiter is the Research Coordinator for the BWRC as well as the Program Coordinator for the NSERC funded LEADERS CREATE Educational Program.
 She holds a B.Sc in Life Sciences and a M.Sc in Microbiology both from Queen's University.
 She has previously worked as a Research Technician and Research Assistant at Public Health Ontario and KFL&A Public Health in a number of environmental and health related research initiatives.
 Her research interests include the presence of enteric pathogens in private drinking wells of southern Ontario, microbial source tracking, quantitative PCR, metagenomics and antimicrobial susceptibility in the environment.

 Research Associate, Department of Civil Engineering, Queen's University